 God designed the human operating system to function best when serving others.
 We are wired for relationships.
 Basically, people need people if they want to be healthy!

-People who complain about being lonely as often people who are depressed.
+People who complain about being lonely are often people who are depressed.
 They may be married or single but they keep to themselves; they don’t join into social activities; they’re not outgoing.
-Instead, they’re self-centered.

 If this description fits you—and you want to avoid the blues and live a little longer—volunteer your services to a nursing home, community service, or soup kitchen.

 Isn’t it ironic!
-The hardest thing to do when you’re depressed is the very thing that can help you the most: Get up, get out, and get busy helping others.
+The hardest thing to do when you’re depressed is the very thing that can help you the most: Get up, get out, and get busy helping other people.

 What can you do today to strengthen your social network—and your health?